SuperSection/JavaScript-Warmups/README.md

 # JavaScript-Warmups
-Small but effective and important pravtice problems are included in the Repo.
+- Small but effective and important practice problems are included in the Repo.
+- Vanilla JS projects.